W

 3. Mexico (along the Pacific Coast)

-White Sturgeon Evolution and History
+Evolution and History

-Though fish first appeared on earth approximately 500 million years ago, prehistoric ancestors of the white sturgeon date back about 175 million years.
-This fish likely evolved from an extinct order of fishes called Palaeonisciformes, which existed near the end of the Silurian Period about 419 million years ago.
+Though fish first appeared on Earth approximately 500 million years ago, prehistoric ancestors of the white sturgeon date back about 175 million years.
+This fish likely evolved from an extinct order of fish called Palaeonisciformes, which existed near the end of the Silurian Period about 419 million years ago.
 This was an early order of ray-finned fishes belonging to the class Actinopterygii.
 Modern white sturgeon belong to the same class in the order Acipenseriformes.

-The only two surviving families in the order Acipenseriformes are Acipenseridae (sturgeon) and Polyodontidae (paddlefishes).
+The only two surviving families in the order Acipenseriformes are Acipenseridae (sturgeons) and Polyodontidae (paddlefishes).
 Only two species of paddlefish exist today.
 The two families diverged from other groups of ray-finned fishes about 300 million years ago.
 Though they are related, sturgeon and paddlefish diverged from each other during the Jurassic Period between 208 and 146 million years ago.
 The ancestors of white sturgeon lived during the time of the dinosaurs, as long ago as the Early Jurassic Epoch.
 The first fossils date back to the end of the Early Jurassic or the beginning of the Middle Jurassic, about 175 million years ago.

 Sturgeon thrived in the Cretaceous Period between 145 and 66 million years ago, eventually splitting off into today’s 27 extant species.
-Several species have already gone extinct with more in danger of suffering the same fate.
+Several species have already gone extinct, with more in danger of suffering the same fate.
 White sturgeon today closely resemble prehistoric versions with their bony plates and heterocercal tails.
 The lack of drastic change in these “living fossils” may be due to an absence of predation and their ability to adapt to different temperatures and salinities.
 They likely evolved barbels around their mouths due to their poor eyesight; these barbels help them locate food along murky riverbeds.

 White sturgeon